mvr/mvr.github.io/posts/cool-still-lifes.md

 ```

 **Edit (11/05/25):** Indeed this was extremely productive, producing
 many hundreds of new syntheses.
-Here are some of the new clean
+Here are some of the clean ones
-6-glider syntheses, each of which feels pretty miraculous.
+involving 6 gliders, each of which feels pretty miraculous.

 ```lifeviewer
 x = 247, y = 395, rule = B3/S23